 Campus Safety aims to foster an environment whereby all individuals are safe and secure to learn, live and work in community with one another.
-We accomplish these goals through building relationships, education, and collaboration with individuals, groups and campus organizations.
-We are committed to providing services in a compassionate and respectful manner that values and recognizes the diverse experiences of our students, staff, faculty and guests.
+We accomplish these goals through building relationships, community engagement, de-escalation practices, customer service, and collaboration with individuals, groups and campus organizations.
+We are committed to providing services in a compassionate and respectful manner that value and recognize the diverse experiences of our students, staff, faculty and guests.

 Bates Campus Safety Values (Bobcats)

 Belonging & Equity: We believe that students, staff, and faculty need to feel a sense of belonging and fairness in order for us to be able to do our work successfully.
 In particular, this entails an acknowledgment of historical wrongs on the basis of race, class, nationality, gender, sexuality, religion, and ability and an affirmative commitment to the equitable and respectful treatment of all peoples.

 Ongoing Professional Development: We are committed to providing our staff with professional development opportunities that support their work and the goals of our mission.
 This means effective training at the onset of hiring and continued access to educational opportunities.

 Building Collaboration & Partnership: We work together with students, staff, and faculty to develop robust working relationships and, in doing so, strive to build a stronger future for Bates.